Don’t risk your savings going backwards because of inflation.

 After annual inflation of 1.9%, that 2.00% p.a. interest rate is worth just 0.10% p.a.
 This is known as your real rate of return – the initial interest rate minus the inflation rate.
 So after taking inflation into account, that $200 in interest would actually be worth just $10 in real terms.
 Unlucky.

 Of course, these rates aren’t the highest you can get, but pickings are pretty slim.
-As at October 2020, you can get an interest rate as high as 3.40% p.a on a five-year term deposit, which would give you a real return of 1.50% p.a. assuming inflation stays the same.
+As at October 2020, you can get an interest rate as high as 1.55% p.a on a three-year term deposit, which would give you a real return of 0.85% p.a. assuming inflation stays the same.
 But using the average figures of the big five banks, inflation doesn’t leave you with much left, assuming the September 2020 quarter’s year-ended inflation figure of 0.7%:

 |Average interest rate (term deposits)||Inflation||Real rate of return|

-So if you invested $10,000 in a non-compounding term deposit for three years at the average rate of 2.45% p.a., at maturity you’d have a return of $735, but a real return of only $165.
+So if you invested $10,000 in a one-year term deposit at the average rate of 0.75% p.a, you’d only end up with $5 in interest at maturity in real terms after factoring in inflation.
 And that’s before we even take tax into account.

 |Taxable income||Tax on this income|